Skip to main content

 “I don’t send you to kill.
 I send you to be invisible.
 I send you because you don’t exist.” – Conklin to Jason Bourne

-Like any good spy or assassin, Jason Bourne is ineffable, invisible.
-He does his deeds without being observed, leaving the world at large to grapple with their consequences afterwards, when he’s all done.
+Like any good spy or assassin, Jason Bourne is invisible.
+He does his deeds without being observed, leaving the world at large to grapple with their consequences afterwards, when he’s all done and out of there.
 There is no room for deviation from the plan, the task must be carried out without anyone noticing.

 Now this seems a little far fetched, but a copywriter is much the same.